POST OUTLINE

 Granted, the goal of serving its community’s needs (even at a loss) often outweighs a hospital’s objective of maintaining only net-positive 340B contract pharmacy relationships.
 At the same time, we’ve helped many health systems replace pharmacies with low 340B match rates, with nearby pharmacies that have much higher match rates — delivering far better 340B savings back to the hospitals.

-Additional hospital benefits in 340B contract pharmacy relationships
+Benefits from strong 340B contract pharmacy relationships

 Reduced Readmissions

 This benefit particularly applies when patients can’t afford the “market rate” costs of medications, and the entity uses 340B savings to offer those medications at reduced costs — or even, in some instances, at no cost.
 Statistical evidence indicates that up to 70% of all preventable readmissions are due to patient prescription non-compliance.
-What’s more, based on the analytics generated by ProxsysRx’s proprietary software, readmissions from prescription non-compliance are often significantly more expensive than other readmissions.
+What’s more, based on the analytics generated by VytlOne’s proprietary software, readmissions from prescription non-compliance are often significantly more expensive than other readmissions.

 Continuity Of Care